-The Victorian Certificate of Applied Learning (VCAL) is a 'hands-on' option for students in Years 11 and 12.
+The Victorian Certificate of Applied Learning (VCAL) is a 'handson' option for students in Years 11 and 12.
 The VCAL gives you practical work-related experience, as well as literacy and numeracy skills and the opportunity to build personal skills that are important for life and work.

 Like the VCE, the VCAL is a recognised senior secondary qualification.
-Unlike the VCE, which is widely used by students as a pathway to university, the VCAL focuses on 'hands-on learning'.
+Unlike the VCE, which is widely used by students as a pathway to university, the VCAL focuses on 'handson learning'.
 Students who do the VCAL are more likely to be interested in going on to training at TAFE, doing an apprenticeship, or getting a job after completing Year 12.
-NB: If you start VCAL or VCE you can transfer into the other certificate and some of the units you have completed can count towards your certificate.
 A certificate and Statement of Results will be issued to students who successfully complete their VCAL.

-During this subject students will: Assessment includes: Participate/plan community based work projects • Participation • Investigate different jobs/careers through research and workplace visits • OHS certificates • Complete resume and applications letters • Presentations Learn about employer expectations Work placement Participate in work placement
+DURING THIS SUBJECT STUDENTS WILL: ASSESSMENT INCLUDES: Participate/plan community based work projects • Participation Investigate different jobs/careers through research and workplace visits • OHS certificates Complete resume and applications letters Presentations Learn about employer expectations • Work placement Participate in work placement